Breast lump surgery: aftercare advice

 There may be some bruising and swelling around your wound.

-If you develop a painful lump near or around your wound, contact one of the Day Surgery Centres or your breast care nurse.
-The nurse on duty should be able to arrange for one of the doctors to see you on the ward.
+If you develop a painful lump near or around your wound, contact one of the Day Surgery Centres.
+The nurse on duty should be able to arrange for one of the doctors to see you.